 Visit North Carolina’s oldest rural cemetery, Oakdale Cemetery, located nearby historic downtown.
 The eloquent epitaphs and symbolic funerary art tell stories of those who lie beneath and bring them to life for the living.
 The cemetery is resplendent with blooming plants all year, but especially so in the spring.
 Self-guided tours will take visitors to a number of historical sites including a Confederate Mound where more than 367 unknown Confederate Soldiers who were killed during the Civil War are buried and the graves of North Carolina’s first governor Honorable Edward B. Dudley, and Confederate secret agent Mrs. Rose O’Neal Greenhow.
 You’ll also find the grave of a pioneer of broadcast journalism David Brinkley, best known as co-host for NBC’s nightly Huntley-Brinkley Report.

 The Battle of Forks Road in February of 1865 marked a pivotal moment in Wilmington's history.
-Fighting on the current grounds of Cameron Art Museum, the United States Colored Troops (USCT) fought and successfully defeated the Confederate Army, leading to Union control of Wilmington.
-To commemorate the USCT troops who fought in this battle and in the Civil War, Cameron Art Museum worked with North Carolina artist Stephen Hayes to create "Boundless," a permanent installation on the grounds of the museum.
-The bronze sculpture features 11 USCT soldiers including a drummer and flag bearer, and Hayes cast USCT descendants, reenactors, veterans and local community leaders to create the likenesses and bring the bravery of the USCT troops to life.
+Fighting on the current grounds of Cameron Art Museum, the United States Colored Troops (USCT) successfully defeated the Confederate Army, leading to Union control of Wilmington.
+To commemorate the USCT troops who fought in this battle and in the Civil War, Cameron Art Museum worked with North Carolina artist Stephen Hayes to create Boundless, the centerpiece of the museum's USCT Park, the nation's first park honoring the USCT and their fight for freedom.
+The life-size bronze sculpture features 11 USCT soldiers, and Hayes cast USCT descendants, reenactors, veterans and local community leaders to create the likenesses and bring the bravery of the USCT troops to life.